pearsedarcy/TripSplit/README.md

 ### Content

-- I referenced StackOverFlow, CodePen and MDN WebDocs throughout building the project to help with better understanding and implementing elements, sections and animations
+- I referenced StackOverFlow, CSS Tricks and MDN WebDocs throughout building the project to help with better understanding and implementing elements, sections
-  - [This](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Card) MDN Doc was great for the Cards section
+  - [This](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Fills_and_Strokes) MDN Doc was great for handling the SVG fills.
+  - [This](https://css-tricks.com/snippets/javascript/random-hex-color/) CSS Tricks article helped me create a random colour.
-  - [This](https://stackoverflow.com/questions/17296919/how-to-prevent-css3-animation-reset-when-finished) StackOverflow forum helped me with preventing the animations from looping.
+  - [This](https://stackoverflow.com/questions/66298570/how-to-put-label-on-input-like-fieldset-of-html-tag) StackOverflow forum helped me with styling the input labels.
-  - [This](https://codepen.io/AdamCCFC/pen/WvzBKq) CodePen example helped me with the hover grow effect on the social media icons.
+  -[This](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/blur) MDN Doc helped with the blur function for the inputs.

 ### Technologies Used